‘Teen Mom’ Star Amber Portwood Shares Adorable Picture Of Baby James On Social Media

 Earlier this month, Amber also treated her fans to a photo of her son James.
 This sweet photo featured her daughter Leah holding her swaddled baby brother.
 Shortly after sharing the sweet photo of a close-up snap of baby James, Amber also shared a photo of herself sitting beside her boyfriend “just days” before giving birth to her son.

-As Teen Mom fans know, Amber is already the proud mother of nine-year-old Leah with her ex Gary Shirley.
-While Gary and Amber had a very gross and rocky history together – it appears as if the two are in a great place at this point in time.
+As Teen Mom fans know, Amber is already the proud mother of 9-year-old Leah with her ex Gary Shirley.
+While Gary and Amber had a very rocky history together – it appears as if the two are in a great place at this point in time.

 Gary had the pleasure of meeting baby James shortly after he was born.
 He also took time to share a sweet message to the mother of his child on Mother’s Day.